Yorkshire Rabbit Golf Association

 The objectives of the Association shall be:-

-b) Stimulate and encourage the interests of the higher handicap golfers
+b) to stimulate and encourage the interests of the higher handicap golfers

-c) Work for the benefit of the Association and member Rabbit Sections
+c) to work for the benefit of the Association and member Rabbit Sections

 7. Affiliation Fee

 Each Rabbit Section shall pay the Annual fee before 28th February, the amount which shall have been determined at the Annual General Meeting